Bulat-Ziganshin/EasyProtoBuf/codegen/OPTIONS.md

 `-m, --map-type arg (=std::map)` selects the container for map fields. `{0}` and `{1}` are replaced by the key and value types.
 If no placeholders are present, `<{0},{1}>` is appended.
 Include the corresponding container header before the generated header.

+`--allow-self-recursive-containers` — allow a message type to refer to itself in repeated fields and map values.
+See [Self-recursive containers](GENERATED_CODE.md#self-recursive-containers) for details.

 See [Generated C++ code](GENERATED_CODE.md) for the generated enum/map semantics and optional code insertion macros.

 ## Parser utility modes